-- 2) Space effort describes attention to space, denoting the focus or attitude toward a chosen pathway, i.e., is the movement Direct or flexibly Indirect. - 3) Time effort, describing the mover's degree of urgency or acceleration/deceleration involved in a movement, i.e., is the movement Sudden or Sustained. - 4) Flow effort, reflecting the element of control or the degree to which a movement is Bound, i.e., restrained or controlled by muscle contraction (usually cocontraction of agonist and antagonist's muscles), versus Free, i.e., being released and liberated.
+- Weight Effort, meaning the amount of force or pressure exerted by the body.
+Activated Weight Effort can be Strong or Light.
+Alternatively, there may be a lack of weight activation when we give in to the pull of gravity, which we describe as Passive or Heavy Weight. - Space Effort describes attention to space, denoting the focus or attitude toward a chosen pathway, i.e., is the movement Direct or flexibly Indirect. - Time Effort, describing the mover's degree of urgency or acceleration/deceleration involved in a movement, i.e., is the movement Sudden or Sustained. - Flow Effort, reflecting the element of control or the degree to which a movement is Bound, i.e., restrained or controlled by muscle contraction (usually cocontraction of agonist and antagonist muscles), versus Free, i.e., being released and liberated.

-The Shape category reflects why we move: Shape describes how the body adapts its shape as we respond to our needs or the environment: do I want to connect with or avoid something, dominate, or cower under?
+The Shape category reflects why we move: Shape describes how the body adapts its shape as we respond to our needs or the environment: Do I want to connect with or avoid something, dominate or cower under?
 The way the body sculpts itself in space reflects a relationship to self, others, or to the environment.
-This component includes Shape Flow that describes how the body changes to relate to oneself; it includes Shape Change that describes changes in the form or shape of the body and includes the motor components of Expanding the body or Condensing it in all directions and Rising or Sinking in the vertical dimension, Spreading and Enclosing in the horizontal dimension, and Advancing or Retreating in the sagittal dimension.
-Another

-Shape component is Shaping and Carving, which describes how a person shapes their body to shape or affect the environment or other people.
+This component includes Shape Flow which describes how the body changes to relate to oneself; it includes Shape Change which describes changes in the form or shape of the body; and includes the motor components of Expanding the body or Condensing it in all directions and Rising or Sinking in the vertical dimension, Spreading and Enclosing in the horizontal dimension and Advancing or Retreating in the sagittal dimension.
+Another Shape component is Shaping and Carving which describes how a person shapes their body to shape or affect the environment or other people.
 For example, when we hug somebody, we might shape and carve the shape of our body, adjusting it to the shape of the other person's body, or we might shape our ideas by carving or manipulating them through posture and gesture.

 The Space category describes where the movement goes in the environment.
-It describes many spatial factors, such as the Direction, where the movement goes in space, such as Up and Down in the vertical dimension, Side open and Side across in the horizontal dimension, and Forward and Backward in the sagittal dimension; the Level of the movement in space relative to the entire body or parts of the body, such as Low level (movement toward the ground), Middle level, (movement maintaining level, without lowering or elevating), or High level (moving upward in space); Paths or how we travel through space by locomoting; and Pathways through the Kinesphere (the personal bubble of reach-space around each mover that can be moved in and through without locomoting or traveling.)
+It describes many spatial factors such as the Direction where the movement goes in space, such as: Up and Down in the vertical dimension, Side open and Side across in the horizontal dimension, and Forward and Backward in the sagittal dimension; the Level of the movement in space relative to the entire body or parts of the body, such as Low level (movement toward the ground), Middle level, (movement maintaining level, without lowering or elevating) or High level (moving upward in space); Paths or how we travel through space by locomoting; and Pathways through the Kinesphere (the personal bubble of reach-space around each mover that can be moved in and through without locomoting or traveling.)

 Movement in the Kinesphere might take Central pathways, crossing the space close to the mover's body center, Peripheral pathways along the periphery of the mover's reach space, or Transverse pathways cutting across the reach space.

-In addition, another important aspect of LMA that is particularly helpful and meaningful to expression is the Phrasing of movements.
+In addition, another important aspect of LMA which is particularly helpful and meaningful to expression is the Phrasing of movements.
 Phrasing describes changes over time, such as changes in the intensity of the movement over time, similar to musical phrases, which can be Increasing, Decreasing, or Rhythmic, among others.
-It can also depict how movement components shift during the same action or a series of actions occurring over time, for example, beginning emphatically with strength and then ending by making a light direct point conclusion.
+It can also depict how movement components shift during the same action or a series of actions occurring over time, for example beginning emphatically with strength and then ending by making a light direct point conclusion.